juansrlopes/weather-app/README.md

-# weather-app
-React app for checking weather
+# React app for checking weather

 =======

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.